How to pick a surfboard:

 Soft-top surfboards (foam boards)

 Soft-top boards, often made of foam, offer a forgiving and comfortable learning experience.
 Consider the advantages of foam boards, especially in terms of safety and ease of use, as you take your initial steps into the waves.
+If you are a complete beginner or quite new to surfing, I definitely think you should opt for a foam board.

 This is an example of a soft-top surfboard suitable for beginners.